Philip W. Chung: Career

 Chung has taught Asian American studies courses at UC Santa Cruz and playwriting at the L.A.
 Cultural Affairs Dept. and the Asian American Writers Workshop.

 His play My Man Kono about the life of Charlie Chaplin's Japanese American valet Toraichi Kono premieres off-Broadway in NYC in 2025.
+His play Unbroken Blossoms, about the making of the 1919 D.W.
+Griffith-directed silent film Broken Blossoms told from the pov of the film's Chinese American consultants (James B. Leong and Moon Kwan), premieres at East West Players summer 2024.

+He is also writing features for Netflix and Buzzfeed Studios.